joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/fibonacci-and-recursion/lesson-notes/README.md

 5. Now we have to define a way (or rules) to decrease our complex problem (adding 10 numbers), down to the base case, having no more numbers to add.

-Each time we add a number, we have to remove it from teh array, thus decreasing the array length and bringing us closer to the base case.
+Each time we add a number, we have to remove it from the array, thus decreasing the array length and bringing us closer to the base case.
 We'll use `.shift()` to take off the number at the start of the array.

 Thought question: could we use `.pop()` instead?